 The last on the list of best places to visit in Vietnam is a tropical sea paradise called Mui Ne.

 Mui Ne is another coastal city to add to your list.
 Unlike any other beaches, Mui Ne is the paradise for those into extreme water sports.
 You can do from snorkeling, diving to surfing and parachuting.
 Riding past miles of white and red stunning sand hills on one side and feel the ocean breeze blowing from the sea from the other side, you will know why this destination keeps popping up in travel conversations.
 And of course, live seafood is freshly brought to restaurants from the fishing boats will fulfill your visit.

-Above are the top 10 places to visit in Vietnam in 2020, you can click on the photo of each place to see more travel guide.
+Above are the top 10 places to visit in Vietnam in 2020; you can click on the photo of each place to see the detailed travel guide.

 We hope this information will be useful to you.
-Wish you have a nice trip, don’t forget to send us a message to tell us what Vietnam is in you!
+Hope you have a nice trip, don’t forget to send us a message to tell us what Vietnam is in you!

-Before the end of this article, we want to hear from you! if you’ve ever been to Vietnam please help us vote “which is the best place to visit in Vietnam?”, your share will a valuable reference for those planning to Vietnam.
+Before the end of this article, we want to hear from you!
+If you’ve ever been to Vietnam, please help us vote “which is the best place to visit in Vietnam?”, your share will be a valuable reference for those planning to Vietnam.

 Thank you, and meet in Vietnam!